 Students in grades 7-11 are encouraged to register.
 No audition is required.
 Students should bring a water bottle, a small snack, clothing and shoes in which they can move freely and comfortably.

-Registration for the 2019/20 Mead Ensemble is now open.
-Click here to register.
+Registration for the 2019/20 Mead Ensemble is currently closed.